Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and

 Everyone's Air Filter Gets Dirty at Different Rates

-If we stop and think about this for a second we realize that the lady who lives by herself, doesn't do woodwork in the basement, and doesn't have pets is hardly in need of changing her filter as often as her neighbor with a handy husband, four kids, and six cats.
+If we stop and think about this for a second, we realize that the lady who lives by herself that doesn't do woodwork and doesn't have any pets is hardly in need of changing her filter as often as her neighbor with a handy husband, four kids, and six cats.
 That's just one consideration to take into account when thinking about the frequency in which one should change their furnace filter.

 Here are some other considerations and reasons why your filter may need to be changed more or less often than someone else's.

 Things That Impact How Often You Should Change Your Filter